 Dynasty Championships are difficult to win in any format of fantasy football.
 Sustaining winning seasons with continual championship appearances is even more difficult.
-Dynasty rosters with top-heavy talent is nice and might win you a championship but if someone gets hurt then you’re left with a huge hole.
+Dynasty rosters with top-heavy talent are nice and might win you a championship but if someone gets hurt then you’re left with a huge hole.
 The goal of dynasty is to build a complete roster from top to bottom.
 You want the top-end talent to carry your team but if someone gets hurt you have a replacement on the bench.
-Then at the bottom of your bench, you have high upside stashes that could one day turn into top-end talent or even a serviceable backup.
+Then at the bottom of your bench, you have high upside stashes that could one day turn into a top-end talent or even a serviceable backup.
 From my experience, the high upside gems aren’t found on draft day or in trades, but on waivers.
 Sustained dynasty success comes from getting ahead of your teammates on the waiver wire.
 Seattle Seahawks WR, Freddie Swain, is the next gem that could bring continued dynasty success to your roster.

 Swain is currently 4th in targets, receptions, receiving yards, receiving TDs, red-zone targets, and end-zone targets.